dalu-wins/web/README.md

 # My website setup
-This repo contains the setup of my website.
+This repo contains the setup of my [website](https://www.dalu-wins.de/) 😄